mohadesehjm/Predict_MissingWords/README.md

 BERT (Bidirectional Encoder Representations from Transformers) is a transformer-based method of learning language representations.
 It is a bidirectional transformer pre-trained model developed using a combination of two tasks namely: masked language modeling objective and next sentence prediction on a large corpus.

-Through Pytorch-transformers we can use Bert’s pre-trained language model for pridicting missing words.
+Through Pytorch-transformers we can use Bert’s pre-trained language model for predicting missing words.
 We can also finetune Bert’s pre-trained language model to fit our task and then use that model to gain some improvements.

 ## What is the purpose of this project?